Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/15 Chapter-13 The Amber Temple.md

 >
 > An amber sarcophagus has AC 16, 80 hit points, and immunity to poison and psychic damage.
 Destroying one causes the vestige trapped within it to disappear, leaving no trace.
 You choose whether it is banished or destroyed.
 >
 > A creature that touches the amber sarcophagus forms a telepathic link with the vestige inside.
 The vestige offers the creature a dark gift.
 The creature must willingly accept the gift to gain its benefits.
 A dark gift is described to the creature in general terms; its precise game effect isn't revealed until the creature accepts the gift.
 For example, a creature that touches Fekre's sarcophagus in area X33a is offered the power to spread disease.
-That the gift grants the ability to cast the contagion spell is not articulated.
+That the gift grants the ability to cast the [[5.
+Mechanics/Spells/Contagion.md\|contagion]] spell is not articulated.
 >
 > A dark gift functions like a charm (see ""Supernatural Gifts"" in chapter 7, "Treasure," of the "Dungeon Master's Guide").
 A creature doesn't receive a dark gift if it is being manipulated or coerced, or if it declines the gift.
 Once it receives a dark gift, a creature can never receive that same dark gift again.
 >
 > The instant a dark gift is bestowed, the creature receiving it undergoes a transformation, gaining a sinister physical trait or flaw, or one of each.
-Unless the text states otherwise, a trait or a flaw that accompanies this gift can't be removed by anything short of a wish spell or divine intervention.
+Unless the text states otherwise, a trait or a flaw that accompanies this gift can't be removed by anything short of a [[5.
+Mechanics/Spells/Wish.md\|wish]] spell or divine intervention.
 >
 > Each time a non-evil creature accepts a dark gift, it must make a DC 12 Charisma saving throw.
 If the saving throw fails, the creature's alignment changes to evil.
 A character who turns evil becomes an NPC under the Dungeon Master's control, although the DM can allow the player to continue playing the evil character.
 ^amber-sarcophagi